Rodrigo Duterte 'Once Threw a Man Out of a Helicopter'

-It isn't the first time that he has claimed to have killed
+It isn't the first time that he has claimed to have killed+ READ ARTICLE

 Philippine President Rodrigo Duterte has threatened to round up corrupt officials and toss them from his helicopter midflight — and it wouldn’t be the first time he’s done it, he says.